On the relative Morrison-Kawamata cone conjecture: A variant of the cone conjecture

 We have the following remark regarding the cones chosen in the statement of the cone conjecture (cf. \cite[Section 3]{LOP18}):

 \begin{remark} Let $f: (X,\De) \to S$ be a klt Calabi-Yau fiber space.
-Assuming that good minimal models of effective klt pairs exist in dimension $\dim(X/S)$ and either $R^1f_*\Oo_X$ is a torsion sheaf or $\bMov(X/S)$ is non-degenerate, Lemma \ref{le: shrink to fundamental domain} and Proposition \ref{prop: fun domain of Mov} (1) imply that $\Mov(X/S)$ has a (weak) rational polyhedral fundamental domain iff $\bMov^e(X/S)$ has a (weak) rational polyhedral fundamental domain.
+Assuming that good minimal models of effective klt pairs exist in dimension $\dim(X/S)$ and either $R^1f_*\Oo_X=0$ or $\bMov(X/S)$ is non-degenerate, Lemma \ref{le: shrink to fundamental domain} and Proposition \ref{prop: fun domain of Mov} (1) imply that $\Mov(X/S)$ has a (weak) rational polyhedral fundamental domain iff $\bMov^e(X/S)$ has a (weak) rational polyhedral fundamental domain.

 Therefore, at least when $S$ is a point, modulo the standard conjectures in the minimal model program, there is no difference to state the cone conjecture of movable cones for either $\Mov(X/S)$ or $\bMov^e(X/S)$.